ZadorLaboratory/mapseq-processing/README.md

 ~/git/mapseq-processing/scripts/make_vbctable.py
 	-v					# give verbose output
-	-o vbctable.out/M253.vbctable.tsv 	# output file for all VBCs readtable.out/M253.filter.tsv 		# fully populated read table.
+	-o vbctable.out/M253.vbctable.tsv 	# output file for all VBCs collapsed.out/M253.collapsed.parquet 	# collapsed read table.
 ```
-Consumes the readtable, drops all reads with missing/unmatched tags/sequences, drops reads that do not meet the read count threshold for the site type.
+Consumes the ( collapsed ) readtable, drops all reads with missing/unmatched tags/sequences, drops reads that do not meet the read count threshold for the site type.
 It then collapses by viral barcode, calculating UMI count for each VBC.
 Outputs a VBC-oriented table.

+Be sure that the target_min_reads and inj_min_reads parameters are those desired in the [vbctable] section in the configuration.

 This typically takes about 12 minutes.
 (3 minutes on Mac M3)